praneet1988/ELeFHAnt/README.md

 integrated.atlas: an integrated Seurat object with CellTypes and seurat_clusters column in meta.data.
 Required if: perform_integration = FALSE

-downsample: logical Indicator (TRUE or FALSE) to downsample Seurat objects, enabling fast computation
+downsample: logical Indicator (TRUE or FALSE) to downsample Seurat objects or integrated seurat object, enabling fast computation

 downsample_to: a numerical value > 1 to downsample cells [Default: 100]